chapmajs/glitchworks_monitor/README.md

 SETUP should initialize the Stack Pointer and console device, if the devices are not already initialized.
 After initialization, it should do an unconditional JUMP to the label SE1.

-CIN and COUT are character I/O routines for your console device.
+CINNE, CIN, and COUT are character I/O routines for your console device.
 They should not modify any registers other than the A register, so push everything else to the stack and pop it off after your routine.
 Both of these subroutines should terminate in a RET instruction.
+It's usually good practice to have CIN call CINNE.